Michigan Divorce Law Property Division Lawyers in Monroe, Michigan and Downriver, Detroit

 Marital assets are the property that the parties acquired during the marriage.
 The same is also true for those debts that were acquired while the parties were married.
 Property or debt that was acquired before the marriage usually will remain separate property.

 There are exceptions to these rules.
+Some times you can get exclusive use of marital property prior to a final judgement.
 It is essential to consult with an experienced Michigan property division attorney who can guide you through this process.

 Marital property is property the parties acquired since the parties were married.
 It includes property such as real estate, personal property, and financial and retirements accounts.
 It can also include a business or any property really the parties acquired while they were married.
 The Court will generally divide the property equally.